exogen/graphql-markdown/README.md

 # graphql-markdown

-Generate Markdown docs for a GraphQL schema.
+Generate nice docs for your GraphQL schema right in your GitHub repository.

 ```sh
 npm install graphql-markdown --save-dev